 YOU MUST BE IN A MAJOR FROM ONE OF THE ABOVE DEPARTMENTS and you must complete an internship within your major, not minor, to participate in this program!

-Non-US citizens should click here for important time-sensitive information regarding the UK visa process and additional requirements.
+Non-US/EU citizens should click here for important time-sensitive information regarding the UK visa process and additional requirements.

 Interns at the Tower Bridge